-As the world continues to battle with the pandemic and collapsing ecosystem, plastic stands to be one of the dangerous threats; a whole system left unchecked for a long time might lead us to choke in the future.
+As the world continues to battle new diseases and collapsing ecosystems, plastic is one of the dangerous threats; a whole system left unchecked for a long time might lead us to choke in the future.
 Fast fashion is one of the rapidly growing industries.
-The amalgamation of big profitable corporations with their top-notch marketing teams directing our consumption with the helpless labor of the third-world countries leads to the exploitation of life as we know it.
+The amalgamation of big profitable corporations with their top-notch marketing teams directing our consumption with the helpless labor of third-world countries leads to the exploitation of life as we know it.

 Exploiting cheap labor?